Guillaume1060/sfg-jms/README.md

 4- Message converter Configuration
 5- Sending JMS Messages
 6- Receiving JMS Messages
 7- Send and Receive of JMS messages
+--> SEE NEXT 461 & 462 on UDEMY course.